 Under stress testing, various activities to overload the existing resources with excess jobs are carried out in an attempt to break the system down.
 Negative testing, which includes removal of the components from the system is also done as a part of stress testing.
 Also known as fatigue testing, this testing should capture the stability of the application by testing it beyond its bandwidth capacity.

-The purpose behind stress testing is to ascertain the failure of system and to monitor how the system recovers back gracefully.
-The challenge here is to set up a controlled environment before launching the test so that you could precisely capture the behaviour of system repeatedly, under the most unpredictable scenarios.
+The purpose of stress testing is to ascertain the failure of the system and to monitor how the system recovers back gracefully.
+The challenge here is to set up a controlled environment before launching the test so that you can precisely capture the behaviour of system repeatedly under the most unpredictable scenarios.

 Stress Testing Goal:

-The goal of the stress testing is to analyse post-crash reports to define the behaviour of application after failure.
-The biggest issue is to ensure that the system does not compromise with the security of sensitive data after the failure.
-In a successful stress testing, the system will come back to normality along with all its components, after even the most terrible break down.
+The goal of the stress testing is to analyze post-crash reports to define the behaviour of the application after failure.
+The biggest challenge is to ensure that the system does not compromise the security of sensitive data after the failure.
+In a successful stress testing, the system will come back to normality along with all its components even after the most terrible breakdown.

-As an example, a word processor like Writer1.1.0 by OpenOffice.org is utilized in development of letters, presentations, spread sheets etc… Purpose of our stress testing is to load it with the excess of characters.
+As an example, a word processor like Writer1.1.0 by OpenOffice.org is utilized in the development of letters, presentations, spreadsheets etc. The purpose of our stress testing is to load it with the excess of characters.

-To do this, we will repeatedly paste a line of data, till it reaches its threshold limit of handling large volume of text.
+To do this, we will repeatedly paste a line of data, till it reaches its threshold limit of handling a large volume of text.
 As soon as the character size reaches 65,535 characters, it would simply refuse to accept more data.
-The result of stress testing on Writer 1.1.0 produces the result that, it does not crash under the stress and that it handle the situation gracefully, which make sure that application is working correctly even under rigorous stress conditions.
+The result of stress testing on Writer 1.1.0 produces the result that it does not crash under the stress and it handles the situation gracefully which makes sure that application is working correctly even under rigorous stress conditions.